knobs-dials/live-hasher/README.md

 # live-hasher

-Hashfile maker for directories, that can keep watching the directories, and rehash new files and altered files (detected by changes in size and/or mtime).
+SHA1 hashfile maker for directories, that can keep watching the directories, and rehash new files and altered files (detected by changes in size and/or mtime).

 Also stops watching the directory after a time.